 WPI faculty researchers collaborate with each other, with other world-class institutions, in addition to corporate partners.
 The end goal is to investigate and apply solutions to challenges in such areas as healthcare, manufacturing, public safety, education, and energy.

-With over twenty years of collaboration, WPI and the Natick Soldier RD&E Center (NSRDEC) signed an agreement that will carry on with research projects in the areas of fire protection, data security, chemical engineering, and robotics.
+With over twenty years of collaboration, WPI and the Combat Capabilities and Development Command Soldier Center (CCDC-SC) signed an agreement that will carry on with research projects in the areas of fire protection, data security, chemical engineering, and robotics.
 The shared goal is to improve the lives of soldiers.

 Worcester Polytechnic Institute (WPI), in collaboration with Quinsigamond Community College (QCC), will develop a Lab for Education & Application Prototypes (LEAP) at WPI.
 Part of the national American Institute for Manufacturing Integrated Photonics (AIM Photonics), the LEAP at WPI will support the integrated photonics manufacturing sector in central Massachusetts.

 WPI and the University of Massachusetts Lowell are partnering on a new UML-WPI Collaborative Seed Funding Initiative.
 The aim is to support new collaborations, novel discoveries, increased external funding, industry partnerships, and intellectual property development through teamwork between WPI and UMass Lowell faculty.

 WPI and UMass Medical School (UMMS) are partnering to explore new frontiers in healthcare and medicine, from advancing surgical technologies to using robotics to improve patient interactions.
 View the video here or learn more about the ways in which we partner with UMMS.
 And learn more about how the institutions share facilities and unique joint academic programs.